To do before you arrive

 - Take a campus tour

-- You will receive an email advising you on how to complete your registration.
+- You will receive an email advising you on how to complete part 2 of your registration.
 Please follow these instructions as quickly as you can after you arrive